top of page

 Comments

-I'm the photographer behind Stine Creative!
+I'm Stacie Stine, the photographer behind Stine Creative!
 I'm a Creative Portrait & Couples Photographer in NYC who values you feeling seen and celebrated.
 You probably found me because you googled something specific like: romantic, artistic, candid, & cinematic New York City Photography.
 I'm so glad we found each other!

 I'm a good fit if you're looking for both nostalgic, romantic, and candid vibes.
 I mainly work with clients who need: